Excuse me, are you also freaking out over excess hair fall in monsoon?

 Take a break from fancy hairdos

-Kapoor suggests getting creative with your hair and instead opt for more accessories.
+Kapoor suggests getting creative with your hair and opting for more accessories.
 “The old scarf in your closet can be turned into a stylish head wrap to match your outfit.
 Hair accessories will also cover up the bad hair day.”

 Less is more when it comes to shampooing

 As much as you’d want to shampoo away your monsoon hair woes, you have to resist.
 Overwashing your hair will just further dry out your scalp.
 Put 2-3 days between your washes and use a nourishing conditioner to look after your ends.

 “Choosing the right shampoo and conditioner according to your hair type will help prevent problems like dandruff and frizzy hair.
 A conditioner will give the added boost of moisture and nourishment to the hair strands, prevent their breakage, prevent tangled locks, and make the hair silky and smooth,” says Kapoor.

 Yadav adds that if you have picked up a scalp infection or dandruff during this time, there’s nothing to be ashamed of.
 Use a medicated shampoo to avoid adding to any hair fall in monsoon.
 “Remember to leave the shampoo on the scalp for three to four minutes before rinsing it off.
 This helps the shampoo work its magic.
 Use an anti-dandruff shampoo that contains zinc pyrithione, selenium sulphide or ketoconazole, and antifungal ingredients.”

 If your hair does get wet in-between washes because of the rain, put down the hairdryer and pick up a microfibre cloth or towel.
 Gently press down to soak up the water from your hair.
 A hairdryer will only further damage already weak hair, says Kapoor.
 Let your hair naturally air dry.